Report SADC - Fruits and Berries - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Exports in SADC

-In value terms, fruit and berry exports shrank modestly to $X in 2022.
-Total exports indicated prominent growth from 2012 to 2022: its value increased at an average annual rate of X% over the last decade.
+In value terms, fruit and berry exports contracted modestly to $X in 2022.
+Total exports indicated a strong expansion from 2012 to 2022: its value increased at an average annual rate of X% over the last decade.
 The trend pattern, however, indicated some noticeable fluctuations being recorded throughout the analyzed period.
 Based on 2022 figures, exports increased by X% against 2012 indices.
-The most prominent rate of growth was recorded in 2021 when exports increased by X% against the previous year.
-As a result, the exports reached the peak of $X, and then dropped slightly in the following year.
+The growth pace was the most rapid in 2021 when exports increased by X%.
+As a result, the exports reached the peak of $X, and then dropped in the following year.

 Exports by Country

-South Africa dominates exports structure, finishing at X tons, which was approx. X% of total exports in 2022.
-The following exporters - Mozambique (X tons) and Zimbabwe (X tons) - together made up X% of total exports.
+South Africa prevails in exports structure, amounting to X tons, which was approx. X% of total exports in 2022.
+Mozambique (X tons) and Zimbabwe (X tons) followed a long way behind the leaders.

 In value terms, South Africa ($X) remains the largest fruit and berry supplier in SADC, comprising X% of total exports.
-The second position in the ranking was taken by Mozambique ($X), with a X% share of total exports.
+The second position in the ranking was held by Mozambique ($X), with a X% share of total exports.

 Export Prices by Country

-There were significant differences in the average prices amongst the major exporting countries.
-In 2022, amid the top suppliers, the country with the highest price was South Africa ($X per ton), while Mozambique ($X per ton) was amongst the lowest.
+Prices varied noticeably by country of origin: amid the top suppliers, the country with the highest price was South Africa ($X per ton), while Mozambique ($X per ton) was amongst the lowest.

 From 2012 to 2022, the most notable rate of growth in terms of prices was attained by South Africa (X%), while the other leaders experienced a decline in the export price figures.